valentin-h/HierarchyJS/README.md

 HierachyJS allows you to get an HTML structure based on the data you give.

 1. Configure your sections
-2. Add content to sections and indicate his level of importance in the section
+2. Add content to sections and indicate each content importance in the section
-3. Give it to HierarchyJS
-4. The library determine the best layout for each section of your content (depending on the number of content and the level of importance you gave to each content)
-5. Your HTML structure is ready !
+3. The library determine the best layout for each section of your content -> Your HTML structure is ready !

 ###License
 Released under the MIT license - http://opensource.org/licenses/MIT